m3taphysics/ecs-kata/README.md

 The cube monster is hungry but it has no ability to hunt for food.

-The food has no ability to grow and create more food, to keep the hungry monster alive.
+The world has no ability to grow and create more food, to keep the hungry monster alive.

 Write a pure ECS solution to this problem, spawn food, and make the monster hunt for the food.